 According to the Johnson model of intervention, if the loved ones do not hold their bottom lines, the addict has no reason to enter treatment.
 While it is not the primary goal, if an addict can be made to hit “rock bottom,” he or she will eventually realize that life has become unmanageable in the wake of such tremendous loss, and accept help.

 Contrary to the Johnson model, the systemic family model of intervention includes the addict every step of the way, and there is no surprise confrontation.
 The components of the systemic family model of intervention include:

 The loved ones inform the addict that they have contacted a professional interventionist or family counselor, and the addict is invited to the very first meeting with this counselor.

 - Open Conversation

-During the meeting, everyone discusses openly the way addiction has effected their lives, and discuss solutions to the problem.
-This is not a one-sided discussion, or the reading of letters.
+During the meeting, everyone discusses openly the way addiction has affected their lives, and discuss solutions to the problem.
+This is not a one-sided discussion or the reading of letters.
 The counselor serves as a mediator to be sure the conversation remains on track and civilized.

 - Multiple Meetings

-Contrary to the Johnson model, the systemic model of intervention includes multiple meetings of the addict and his or her loved ones.
-These meetings can continue until such time that the addict and the loved ones agree upon a solution.
+Contrary to the Johnson model, the systemic model of intervention includes numerous meetings of the addict and his or her loved ones.
+These sessions can continue until such time that the addict and the loved ones agree upon a solution.

 The Systemic Family model of intervention is another model that is successful for many loved ones of addicts, and its success is mostly credited to the involvement of the addict and the lack of confrontation in the intervention process.
 The success of this model of intervention is also dependent on the dynamics of the family and the individual suffering from addiction.
-In the event that the addict continues to refuse treatment after several months of meetings, the loved ones have a choice to either continue what they have been doing, switch to the Johnson model of intervention, or continue with their counseling, and wait for their addicted loved one to join in.
+If the addict continues to refuse treatment after several months of meetings, the loved ones have a choice to either keep what they have been doing, switch to the Johnson model of intervention, or continue with their counseling, and wait for their addicted loved one to join in.